 DualSense Controller Cosmetic Updates

 Like the towering Xbox Series X console design, the PS5 controller’s new look is polarizing.
 Some people think it looks futuristic, while others feel it resembles a poorly made Stormtrooper toy.
-Wherever you land on this spectrum, there’s no denying Sony is breaking away from tradition with this update.
+Wherever you land on the spectrum, there’s no denying Sony is breaking away from tradition with this update.

 DualSense Controller Feature Updates